angshu-magar/thevinci/README.md

 ## Limitation

-* Cannot create more than two branches for a block.
+* Cannot create more than two branches from a block.
 * Cannot enter multiline text.
 * Cannot create complex branching.